expressjs/express/Contributing.md

 Inactive status members can become active members by self nomination if the TC is not already larger than the maximum of 10.
 They will also be given preference if, while at max size, an active member steps down.

+## Project Captains

+The Express TC can designate captains for individual projects/repos in the organizations.
+These captains are responsible for being the primary day-to-day maintainers of the repo on a technical and community front.
+Repo captains are empowered with repo ownership and package publication rights.
+When there are conflicts, especially on topics that effect the Express project at large, captains are responsible to raise it up to the TC and drive those conflicts to resolution.
+Captains are also responsible for making sure community members follow the community guidelines, maintaining the repo and the published package, as well as in providing user support.

+Like TC members, Repo captains are a subset of committers.

+To become a captain for a project the candidate is expected to participate in that project for at least 6 months as a committer prior to the request.
+They should have helped with code contributions as well as triaging issues.
+They are also required to have 2FA enabled on both their GitHub and npm accounts.
+Any TC member or existing captain on the repo can nominate another committer to the captain role, submit a PR to this doc, under `Current Project Captains` section (maintaining the sort order) with the project, their GitHub handle and npm username (if different).
+The PR will require at least 2 approvals from TC members and 2 weeks hold time to allow for comment and/or dissent.
+When the PR is merged, a TC member will add them to the proper GitHub/npm groups.

+### Current Project Captains

+- `expressjs.com`: @crandmck
+- `multer`: @LinusU
+- `path-to-regexp`: @blakeembrey
+- `router`: @dougwilson